-Quickly select the members of your group that you want to make a reservation for and then hit the button at the bottom to join a group.
+Your group should be automatically selected by the app – this helps even out the disadvantage larger parties had when the system first rolled out – but make sure it selects the right people.
 Everyone that you choose must have used their Magic Band or park ticket to enter Hollywood Studios prior to this or it will not work for anyone.
 If you’re successful, you’ll immediately see your boarding group number.
 It’s at this point, you’ll hear people in the crowd around you shouting out their own group numbers excitedly and high fiving (or shouting in frustration if they haven’t followed all the tips).

 Pro tip: If you really want to get a low number, have an idea of where your party members fall in your friends and family list.
 Example: I have a lengthy list thanks to a large family and several friends I’ve visited the parks with.
 The first morning, I had to skim through it looking for the name of the friend I was with to select it.
 By the time we tried again the next day, I had looked at the list so much while making FastPasses that I knew she was the second from the bottom in my list.
 When the time came, I gave it a mighty scroll and went straight to the bottom, tapped her name, and hit the button to join it in only a couple seconds.
 Just make sure you don’t miss someone in your party in your hurry to hit the button.
 They’ll be pretty salty about it.